canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 *******************

-Providing configuration data via the kernel command line is somewhat of a last resort, since this method supports only a subset of the :ref:`cloud config<user_data_formats-cloud_config>` format, and many datasources do not support injecting kernel commandline arguments without modifying the bootloader.
+Providing configuration data via the kernel command line is somewhat of a last resort, since this method only supports
+:ref:`cloud config<user_data_formats-cloud_config>` starting with
+`#cloud-config`, and many datasources do not support injecting kernel command line arguments without modifying the bootloader.

 Despite the limitations of using the kernel command line, cloud-init supports some use-cases.